webbeetechnologies/bamboo-backend-core/readme.md

 - If you did not follow this rules, your epics are not considered to be done.

 ## Debugging with IntelliJ
-- debug configuration is included in the `.run` folder
+- debug configuration is included in the `.run` folder and should work out of the box

 ## Credit